kxlsx/gonf/README.md

 ```

 In order to then access a specific flag,
-one needs to use the `gonflag_get` functions.
+one needs to use the `gonflag_get` family of functions.
-Specific flags can be obtained by passing their:
+Flags can be obtained by passing their:
  * index *(easily available with the `GONFLAG_INDEX` macro,
  when an identifier has been specified)*
  * shortname *(`gonflag_get_by_short`)*